tamunoWoks/Business_Intelligence_with_PowerBI/Part1c.md

 *Per-user* licensing is intended for those with big data aspirations who also need massive storage scale but who have no global distribution requirements.

 *Capacity* is useful for an enterprise that intends to have many users.
-Keep in mind one catch with capacity licensing: You also need to procure Pro licenses because what you’re paying for is the storage and security — Pro’s killer feature.
+Keep in mind one catch with capacity licensing: You also need to procure Pro licenses because what you’re paying for is the storage and security.